-Leveraging social proof marketing to ensure your business is future-proof
+Leveraging trust signals to ensure your business is future-proof

 As the world continues to go into lockdown, eCommerce is slowly starting to take over, and the pressure on website managers to attract and hold onto customers is intensifying.

 Today’s shoppers are savvier than ever before when making an online purchase, and will look at more than just price when making a decision.
 Indeed, a survey found that 66% of consumers will pay more to shop with a company that provides excellent customer service.